margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a new day to choose to love and love within your heart There are people everywhere loving and to love

+It's a lifetime of days with you in my heart

 <br>

 ## Day In and Day Out ##